SamBaker101/STM_black_pill/readme.md

 ### void Blinky(int delay)

-Not too much to say here, this is a standard blinky program which takes a delay value as an argument.
+Not too much to say here, this is a standard blinky program which takes a delay value and gpio pin as an argument.
 The full cycle time will be delay*2 as the delay period is used both after turning the LED on and turning it back off.

-I would like to add an argument for this function to specify the GPIO used in future.

 ## Targets